Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Prep/Day (-7).md

 	- [ ] Remove redundant work schedule stuff from to-do
 		- [ ] Code something to copy paste the unchecked from the last days work schedule to auto update the template for next day?
 - [ ] If time permits - Fix my fuckn split keeb mounts
+- [ ] Finish admin or digital task
+	- [ ] Transfer ideas / organize files
+	- [ ] Filter personal info to upload
 - [ ] Post updates or progress
-	- [x] Push to repo / update site
+	- [ ] Push to repo / update site
 	- [ ] Update socials / links
-- [x] Quartz webhosting on hopefullyabysmal.github.io (dude this is getting pushed off so much lmaoooo; sadly its just a convenience thing that is low priority, culling to misc. ideas and renaming to misc. tasks)

 ---